-Yes, I'm still fighting off my cold.
-It's getting better, but breathing well, sleeping well, and having enough energy and attention to do my best work are still challenging.
+Can you write when you are sick?
+I’m still fighting off my cold.
+It’s getting better, but breathing well, sleeping well, and having enough energy and attention to do my best work are still challenging.
 So, have I been just laying around feeling sorry for myself?
-Well — if I'm honest with you, mostly.
-But I've also gotten some work done despite being sick.
-You can to, if you follow some of these suggestions.
+Well — if I’m honest with you, mostly.
+But I’ve also gotten some work done despite being sick.
+You can if you follow some of these suggestions.

 Be a Good Boss to Yourself